 Information on mobility aid for cultural actors (see here)

-From 8th June onwards, most cultural activities which don't involve an audience will be able to resume.
+From 8th June onwards, most cultural activities which didn't involve an audience would be able to resume.

-Cultural activities involving an audience will be able to resume from 1st July, with a maximum of 200 people.
+Cultural activities involving an audience would be able to resume from 1st July, with a maximum of 200 people.

-Festivals will remain cancelled at least until 31st August.
+Festivals would remain cancelled at least until 31st August.